Our Saviour Roman Catholic Church (Manhattan): Building

 The church was designed by Paul C. Reilly, who was also known for his design of Manhattan theaters.
 It was the first church built in New York City that was designed to accommodate air conditioning; the cooling equipment is hidden in the tower.
+The main floor of the church has a seating capacity of 562 while the lower level functions as a sanctuary or social hall with a capacity of 600.
+A two-story rectory is located above the church and parish offices are located on the ground floor on the north side of the building along 38th Street.

+One challenge faced during the construction was obtaining stone carvers to perform $755,000 worth of stonework on the church's limestone exterior, as at that time half of New York's stone carvers were working on the Cathedral of Mary Our Queen in Baltimore and the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
+A 71-year-old stone carver was convinced to come out of retirement to work on pointing and carving for Our Saviour and the stone carvers' union made a concession to allow the use of air hammers instead of hand tools, which enabled the work to be completed four to five times faster.
+Pillars fabricated from Languedoc marble are located on each side of the sanctuary.
+Each column is 17 ft high and 2 ft 3 in in diameter; after the marble was quarried in southern France it was sent to Italy to be turned because the New York area didn't have a lathe large enough to accommodate the finishing work.

 The church of St. Stephen the Martyr contained a series of paintings depicting the Stations of the Cross executed by Constantino Brumidi, beginning in 1868.
 Brumidi's Stations have been restored and the frames regilded.
 In March 2016 they were installed in Our Saviour, the parish church of the new merged parish of Our Saviour, St. Stephen and Our Lady of the Scapular, and the Chapel of the Sacred Hearts of Jesus and Mary.

 Controversy

 In 2001, Father George Rutler was appointed pastor of the Parish of Our Savior.
 He reintroduced the traditional liturgies of the Latin Rite and commissioned a church renovation which included icons by artist Ken Woo.
 In 2013, a new pastor replaced Rutler, Father Robert Robbins, removed the artwork, causing complaints to be aired from both the Catholic and artistic communities.
 Robbins also discontinued the traditional rites.